The VIP Dashboard is the home for managing VIP Platform applications. Upon signing in, a list of all apps available to a user is visible.

 Manage Basic HTTP Authentication credentials for an application.

-Ship an environment’s HTTP logs to an AWS S3 bucket of your choice.
+Enable an environment’s HTTP request logs to be shipped to a designated AWS S3 bucket.

-As we continue to design and develop new platform functionality, we are looking for testers to provide feedback on early ideas and prototypes.
-If you would like to get involved, please get in touch via our Feedback Portal.
+As VIP continues to design and develop new platform functionality, testers that provide feedback on early ideas and prototypes are always needed and appreciated.
+Users who would like to get involved can get in touch via VIP’s Feedback Portal.